Schedule

 Innovator Showcase: The Power of Partnerships

 Emerging technologies like AI are revolutionizing financial services, but their greatest impact may emerge when fintechs collaborate with financial institutions, government agencies, and other mission aligned partners.
 In this session, hear from fintech founders and CEOs advancing new and innovative approaches to enhance customer engagement and improve financial health outcomes.
-The rapid-fire presentations will be followed by an interactive Q&A with industry experts, then cast your vote for the most promising partnership-driven innovation.
+The rapid-fire presentations will be followed by an interactive Q&A with industry experts, then cast your vote to share which solution resonated most with you.

 Colin Horsford, Chief Executive Officer, Muse